-Anxiety, depression, regulating emotions, addictive behaviour patterns, negotiating relationship dynamics and
+Anxiety, depression, regulating emotions, problematic sexual behaviours, relationship dynamics and

 For more information please contact Craig directly.

-Modalities: Person Centred, Narrative, Cognitive Behavioural Therapy, Interactive Drawing Therapy, Mindfulness, Symbol Work, Sand tray,
+Modalities: EFT (Emotional Focus Therapy), Person Centred, Narrative, Cognitive Behavioural Therapy, Interactive Drawing Therapy, Mindfulness, Symbol Work, Sand tray,

 Ph: 021 745 967